-- The bar showing the lowest number of problems will be on the last.
+- The bar showing the lowest number of problems will be on the far right.

-Your Pareto chart is ready, and now you draw a cumulative sum line.
+Your Pareto Chart is ready, and now can you draw a cumulative sum line.
 The procedure to draw this line is:

 - Find the percentage of each category.